 TINRAG, TEXAS.
 Tinrag (Tenrag) was a farming community on State Highway 11 a mile east of Gafford's Chapel and six miles west of Sulphur Springs in west central Hopkins County.
 It began as a flag station on the St. Louis Southwestern Railway, probably before 1900, and its name is a backwards spelling of Garnit, the name of some local farmers.
 In the mid-1930s Tinrag had several businesses and a number of scattered houses.
 Local children attended the nearby school in Gafford's Chapel.
 By the early 1960s only a few farmhouses remained, and by the 1980s Tinrag was no longer shown on county highway maps.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Christopher Long, "TINRAG, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hrtte.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Christopher Long, "TINRAG, TX," accessed February 26, 2020, http://www.tshaonline.org/handbook/online/articles/hrtte.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.